Skip to content

 Inspiration.

-A couple of months ago I visited Jamie Beck’s “From Me to You” website where I discovered the magic of Cinemagraphs (Jamie Beck and Kevin Burg, creators of Cinemagraphs, define it as “[…] an image that contains within itself a living moment that allows a glimpse of time to be experienced and preserved endlessly”.)
+A couple of months ago, I visited Jamie Beck’s “From Me to You” website, where I discovered the magic of Cinemagraphs (Jamie Beck and Kevin Burg, creators of Cinemagraphs, define it as “[…] an image that contains within itself a living moment that allows a glimpse of time to be experienced and preserved endlessly”.)
 I was fascinated by the new dimension that Cinemagraphs give to photography by moving it one step ahead without removing the magic that still pictures have (like occasionally video does).
 Although you know that this is a loop of some seconds, you can find yourself watching it for minutes.
 I was first thought to combine Cinemagraphs and music.
-Then I realized that Cinemagraphs were too distracting combining with music so I decided to use still images.
-This was the inspiration for creating MusIcon™.
+Then I realized that Cinemagraphs were too distracting to combine with music so I decided to use still images.
+This was the inspiration for creating MusIcon.

-MusIcon is a music space that always changing.
-I have the belief that the final result, the feeling of the viewer/listener, is similar to Cinemagraphs and gives the illusion of an eternal moment.
-All these musical moments, because they are constructed from the same sources, have similar qualities and characteristics and this creates the sense of a repetition.
+MusIcon is a music space that is always changing.
+I believe that the final result, the feeling of the viewer/listener, is similar to cinemagraphs and gives the illusion of an eternal moment.
+All these musical moments, because they are constructed from the same sources, have similar qualities and characteristics, and this creates a sense of repetition.